Christ has no body but yours,

 Tell the saints’ stories to each other and especially to your children, as you would the stories of family.

 Because they are family.
 Don’t be afraid to hang pictures of saints in your church.
 (The icons of Robert Lenz are perfect for this practice.)
 People will say, “That’s too Catholic!”
 Tell them to get over themselves.
 It’s the family photo album.
 When we look at the photos we remember who we are, where we came from.
-We hope to see family resemblances, to discover who got Francis of Assisi’s feet, Rose of Lima’s voice, the laugh of Jon Daniels, Bishop Romero’s justice-seeing gaze, the vibrant intellect of RBG, the courage of Sojourner Truth.
+We hope to see family resemblances, to discover who got Francis of Assisi’s feet, the belly laugh of Jonathan Daniels, Bishop Romero’s justice-seeing gaze, the vibrant intellect of RBG, the courage of Sojourner Truth.
 And millions more.
 Tell their stories.

 If your children or grandchildren have a saint’s name, look up their saint’s day on a calendar of saints.

 Celebrate that day annually, along with the child’s birthday, baptism day, and other anniversaries.
 If a child isn’t named for a saint, make up a saint’s day for them, and on that day bless God for the saint the child is already becoming.

 Honor your baptisms in every way you can